Mining Intelligence and Sales Leads

 The silica sand at the Sumner Property is hosted within the Cambrian Wonewoc Formation.
 At Sumner, the Wonewoc Formation sandstone varies in thickness from 65.6 to 131.2 feet (20 to 40 m) and is principally medium to coarse grained quartzose sandstone.
 The Wonewoc Formation is overlain by very fine to fine grained sandstone, siltstone and mudstone of the Tunnel City Group, and thin and discontinuous Pleistocene surficial deposits (slightly gravelly sandy loam till).

+Silica (frac) sand mining activity in the northwestern part of Wisconsin, primarily in Barron and Chippewa counties, has concentrated on mining the Wonewoc and Jordan formations from silica sand strata that is situated on lower hillsides and hilltops, respectively.
 At the Sumner Property, the regional geological map of Mudrey et al. (1987) effectively shows that the Wonewoc Formation is the primary silica (frac) sand mining target as the sandstone unit is generally situated right through the middle of the Property.

 In general, the upper Wonewoc contact(s) is sharp and easily distinguished.
 The mine process confidently strips off the Pleistocene surficial deposits (overburden) and/or the Tunnel City Group to access the Wonewoc Formation silica sand.
-The overburden consists of dark grey to reddish dark grey, clay-rich sandy till with abundant pebbles and minor cobbles; a thin (<1’) iron-stained regolith occurs at the base of the overburden.
+The overburden consists of dark grey to reddish dark grey, clay-rich sandy till with abundant pebbles and minor cobbles; a thin (<1') iron-stained regolith occurs at the base of the overburden.
 The basal portion of the Tunnel City Group consisted of fine-grained sandstone and siltstone with a higher component of mudstone in comparison to the underlying Wonewoc Formation.
 It is evident that there is ‘regional’, and even ‘local’ variation associated with the thickness of the overburden and Tunnel City Group overlying the Wonewoc Formation.
+Strip ratio is an important criterion for mining, and it is imperative that SES maps out local variations of thickness of the units overlying the Wonewoc Formation to direct the progressive direction of the open pit mine.

 The Wonewoc Formation is dominated by white to iron-stained, medium to coarse grained quartzose sandstone.
 The overall observation of the mine pit face(s) is that the Wonewoc is stratigraphically continuous, and uniformly, is composed of clean, white silica sand.
 The stratigraphy can be traced laterally with the aid of minor, thin, continuous claymudstone bands that are likely associated with inter-tidal and/or transitions in marine, near-marine and non-marine deposition.
 In general, the mudstone and/or mudstonesandstone intercalated horizons appear to be thin less than one foot (<31 cm) in thickness.